Data-drone/terraform_secure_cluster/ansible-playbooks/roles/cluster_install/README.md

 - host_templates are defined in the cluster yaml under `clusters` and are retrieved by `host.j2`
 - adding in the hosts that we are applying the template to is done by `instantiator.j2`
   - instantiator is getting the cluster hosts from `groups['cdp_servers']` which comes from the ansible inventory

+#### TODO - HDFS

+set supergroup to the ldap group cdp_admins

+#### TODO CDSW

+- fix the addresses - putting in the right internal aws ip for cdsw config flag
+- maybe someway to detect when CDSW is actually ready?

+- script to create first user and possible switch to LDAP integration properly
+- preload CML Viz Apps image
+- preload a R-Studio Image

+- GPU Setup
+  - preload a cuda image?
+  - rapids image?

 #### TODO Multiclusters